WynwoodTech/evilbot/readme.md

 Wynwood Tech E-Bot Sepcific:
 - [ ] Modify our ranking algorithm to have some smarts.
-- [ ] Modify our ranking algorithm to have some smarts.
 - [ ] Interact with the starndard slackbot in some way.
     - [ ] Epic bot rap battles